 Committees provide the infrastructure to support CAA alumni leaders and clubs with the resources needed to engage with Columbians around the world.
 There are committees that address Columbia Alumni Leaders Weekend planning, associations and clubs, digital marketing, programming, honors and prizes, recent alumni, and student relations.

 Alumni Medalists are recognized for building Columbia's community—whether regionally, online, in specific Schools, or in cross-campus initiatives.
 Recipients are honored at University Commencement and at the Alumni Medalists Gala during Columbia Alumni Leaders Weekend.
-Learn more about the 2018 Alumni Medalists through their bios and their videos.
+Learn more about the 2022 Alumni Medalists through their bios.

-Looking for more information on Alumni Medalists?
+Looking for more information on the Medalists?
 You can:

 Fill out a nomination form online.
 You will be asked to provide information about the positions your candidate has held, when the positions were held, references, and a brief explanation of the nomination.